 About the Artist

-Drew Daly (Seattle) uses everyday objects (chairs, tables, etc.) in his work, altering them into fascinating sculptural pieces in an “attempt to create a sense of wonder and provoke a moment of recognition of the everyday environment which is often more assumed than experienced.”
+Drew Daly (Seattle) uses everyday objects (chairs, tables, etc.) in his work, altering them into fascinating sculptural pieces.
 Drew received his MFA from the University of Washington in 2004, was an Artist in Residence at the Archie Bray Foundation, and has exhibited his work at the Texas State University, Austin, and Greg Kucera Gallery, Seattle.
 In 2008 he was awarded a Seattle Mayor’s Office of Arts & Cultural Affairs' CityArtist Project.

-Drew received a 2006 GAP to purchase materials for a new project.
-Daly intends to construct a series of large, free-standing lenses that “will alter that which is seen through them, essentially bending the space and objects on the opposite side from which one gazes,” says the artist.
-“My work is based on the idea of manipulating that which is ordinary to reveal something possibly unknown and unexpected.”
-Daly’s work can be seen at Greg Kucera Gallery in Seattle and then at Aqua Art Fair, Miami, later this year.
+Drew received 2006 GAP Award funding to purchase materials for a new project.
+His work can be seen at Greg Kucera Gallery in Seattle and then at Aqua Art Fair, Miami, later this year.

 Information included above was provided by artist at the time of application.